nnra6864/Nisualizer/README.md

 2. How's the performance?
     - Nisualizer itself should perform just fine on most systems.
 As for the resource usage, it depends, shouldn't be too bad, but my focus isn't on that, I just wanna create a good looking background.
 3. Can I fork this project and make my own visualizer?
-    - Absolutely, I am really interested to see what the community is capable of creating, after all, there are much more skilled artists and developers than me out there.
+    - Absolutely, I am really interested to see what the community is capable of creating.
+After all, there are much more skilled artists and developers, than me, out there.

 # How it works
 Nisualizer works by capturing the audio data from a virtual input device called output_input, created in [Setup](#setup), and processing it in various ways to create interesting effects.